PayU Review

 Review Analysis

-Trustpilot shows 1.4/5 from ~45 reviews on payu.in - the primary Indian-market profile.
+Trustpilot shows 1.2/5 from ~45 reviews on payu.in, the primary Indian-market profile.
 Polish payu.pl sits even lower at 1.1/5 with similar review volume.
 PayUmoney consumer wallet profile is 1.3/5.
 The reviews are almost entirely end-consumer complaints about merchants where PayU appeared on the cardholder statement, plus a smaller cluster of merchants reporting onboarding rejections and document approval delays.
-This is the same pattern that hits Adyen (1.3/5, 418 reviews), Paysafe (1.3/5, 1,132 reviews) and BitPay (1.2/5, 289 reviews) - high-volume payment processors with consumer-facing brand recognition get systematically negative Trustpilot ratings because the people who write reviews are angry consumers, not satisfied B2B merchants.
+This is the same pattern that hits Adyen (1.3/5, 418 reviews), Paysafe (1.3/5, 1,132 reviews) and BitPay (1.2/5, 289 reviews), high-volume payment processors with consumer-facing brand recognition get systematically negative Trustpilot ratings because the people who write reviews are angry consumers, not satisfied B2B merchants.
 The signal value is low.
 G2 is more useful: 3.1/5 from 25 verified B2B reviews.
-Distribution: 36% 5-star, 20% 4-star, 16% 3-star, 4% 2-star, 24% 1-star - genuinely polarized.
+Distribution: 36% 5-star, 20% 4-star, 16% 3-star, 4% 2-star, 24% 1-star, a polarized split.
 Positives focus on integration ease, smart routing performance and security.
 Negatives focus on opaque onboarding (rejections after weeks of documentation), high effective fees once add-ons are counted, and slow customer support response.
-Capterra is more positive at 4.0/5 from 49 reviews (Ease of Use 4.2, Customer Service 3.6, Features 4.0, Value for Money 3.8) - but Capterra reviews skew toward smaller merchants who use the self-serve tier where PayU is genuinely competitive.
-Glassdoor sits at 3.6/5 from 915 reviews.
+Capterra is more positive at 4.0/5 from 49 reviews (Ease of Use 4.2, Customer Service 3.6, Features 4.0, Value for Money 3.8), but Capterra reviews skew toward smaller merchants who use the self-serve tier where PayU is competitive.
+Glassdoor sits at 3.6/5 from 1,013 reviews.
 59% would recommend, 57% positive business outlook, compensation rated 3.3/5 and declining ~2% YoY.
 Bangalore office matches the global rating.
 Recurring employee themes: heavy growth pressure, ambiguous middle management, learning opportunities praised.
 No GitHub-based developer-experience review aggregation exists for PayU specifically.

 Context for Operators

 For a payment processor of PayU's scale, the public review distribution is largely uninformative.
-The 45 Trustpilot reviews on payu.in are noise against 4 million daily transactions - that's roughly one Trustpilot review per 30 million transactions, which makes the rating statistically meaningless.
+The 45 Trustpilot reviews on payu.in are noise against 10+ million daily transactions.
+That's roughly one Trustpilot review per 80 million transactions, which makes the rating statistically meaningless.
 The G2 score is more informative because it's 25 actual merchant reviews, but a sample of 25 against 450,000+ merchants is still a thin signal.
 The diligence inputs that matter for an iGaming operator are: the RBI PA license (verifiable on RBI's website), the KNF authorization (verifiable on KNF's register), the PCI DSS Level 1 certification (annual audit, request the AOC), and the absence of named iGaming clients in the public record (which is itself a signal).
-Push PayU sales for named gambling references during the procurement conversation - if none are forthcoming, weight that against integrating.
+Push PayU sales for named gambling references during the procurement conversation.
+If none are forthcoming, weight that against integrating.

 Notable Clients